Aleksandar Vučić: Personal life

-At tall, Vučić is one of the tallest world leaders.

 On 27 July 1997, Vučić married Ksenija Janković, a journalist at Radio Index and Srpska reč.
-The couple had two children before divorcing.
+The couple had two children before divorcing: Danilo (born 1 December 1998) and Milica.
 Janković died on 29 January 2022.
-At some point Vučić married Tamara Đukanović, a diplomat with the Ministry of Foreign Affairs of Serbia.
+At some points, Vučić married Tamara Đukanović, a diplomat with the Ministry of Foreign Affairs of Serbia.
 On 9 June 2017, a week after Vučić took the presidential office, his wife gave birth to a son.

-Apart from Serbian, he is fluent in Russian, English, and German.
+Apart from Serbian, he is fluent in Russian and English, with a basic knowledge of French, and is studying German.
 He learned Russian in a Belgrade high school and every second day of the week took a Russian language course to improve his knowledge.

 During the opposition period, he has frequently appeared in popular TV shows.
 In 2006, Vučić became the winner of the first season of the Serbian version of The Pyramid, a talk show with a competitive element broadcast on Pink TV.
-He was the first politician who participated in the humanitarian dance contest Plesom do snova (in 2009) and the first politician to guest-star on a late-night talk show Veče sa Ivanom Ivanovićem (in 2010).
-He also was a guest judge in one episode of the third season of Zvezde Granda, the most popular music competition in Balkans.
+He was the first politician who participated in the humanitarian dance contest Plesom do snova in 2009 and the first politician to guest-star on a late-night talk show Veče sa Ivanom Ivanovićem in 2010.
+He also was a guest judge in one episode of the third season of Zvezde Granda.

 On 15 November 2019, he was hospitalized at a military hospital in Belgrade due to apparent "cardiovascular issues".
-Three days later it was reported that he was released.
+Three days later, it was reported that he was released.
 Some, including his media advisor and the deputy mayor of Belgrade, have said that his health problems were in part due to pressure from journalists.
 Vučić explicitly denied this at a media conference shortly after his hospital stay, stating that these health issues were chronic in nature.

-During July 2020 Vučić became a student at Belgrade's College of Sports and Health, with the goal to become a basketball trainer for juniors after he ends his political career.
+In July 2020, Vučić became a student at Belgrade's College of Sports and Health, with the goal to become a basketball trainer for juniors after he ended his political career.
 Some Serbian journalists have reported that a mandatory condition for entering the college was active participation in sports for three years, which was removed from the official website shortly after Vučić's enrollment.